onzfonz/comp227/src/content/4/en/part4b.md

 ```

 Pay special attention to the expect in the latter test.
-The <code>response.body.map(r => r.content)</code> command is used to create an array containing the content of every note returned by the API.
+The `response.body.map(r => r.content)` command is used to create an array containing the content of every note returned by the API.
 The [toContain](https://jestjs.io/docs/expect#tocontainitem) method is used for checking that the note given to it as a parameter is in the list of notes returned by the API.

 ### Running tests one by one